Prize Book

 Class 6 - Roots, Fruits, and Vegetables

 One entry per class per exhibitor.
-All varieties must be named.
 All roots and vegetables to be shown with a 2" top and natural root.
 All entries are placed on a paper plate.
 Vegetables to be judged for neatness and uniformity.
 Any entry found not to be grown by the exhibitor will be disqualifed and not judged.
 Any entries not picked up by noon on Sunday will be discarded.

 Prizes: 1st: $20, 2nd: $15, 3rd: $10, 4th: $5, 5th: $3 (10% kept by the fair)